Raiders cling to playoff hopes with 17-13 win over Denver - WHIZ News

 Las Vegas quarterback Derek Carr completed 20 of 25 passes for 201 yards with one touchdown and an interception.
 Carr completed at least one pass to all seven of his targets, led by Zay Jones, who had six receptions for 50 yards.
 Hunter Renfrow had three catches for 40 yards and one touchdown, while Foster Moreau and DeSean Jackson each had four receptions.

-After controlling much of the first half, the Raiders turned over the ball on consecutive drives spanning just three plays, and allowed the Broncos to take a 13-7 lead at halftime.
+After controlling much of the first half, the Raiders turned over the ball on consecutive drives spanning just three plays, allowing the Broncos to take a 13-7 lead at the half.
+But Las Vegas’ defense never wavered, stopping the Broncos on six of their nine drives, and keeping them out of Raiders territory on five of those drives.

-But the Raiders took the opening drive of the second half 75 yards over nine plays, led by Jacobs’ 57 yards on seven attempts.
-Denver took the lead for good on Peyton Barber’s 5-yard TD run.

-Jacobs’ performance on the ground marked his first 100-yard rushing game of the season.
+“We have guys running to the ball like crazy,” said recently named Pro Bowl defensive end Maxx Crosby, who finished with a sack, one quarterback hit, and two tackles for loss.
+“You don’t see D-lines running like us.
+And that’s a credit to (defensive line coach Rod) Marinelli and all the guys in our room.”

 After the Raiders moved ahead 17-13 on Daniel Carlson’s 41-yard field goal with 7:38 left, the Las Vegas defense stifled Denver.
 Quinton Jefferson sacked Denver’s Drew Lock and forced the Broncos to punt.